 Further ACER's considerations for the definition of PPAT concept:

 - The main characteristic of a PPAT is its intermediary role, i.e. arranging transactions in wholesale energy products.
-Its legal form, ownership, the type of market it operates, the type of the wholesale energy contract, the number of parties it represents and whether it acts as a principle or as an agent are not relevant in order to determine whether an entity is a PPAT.
+Its legal form, ownership, the type of market it operates, the type of the wholesale energy contract, the number of parties it represents and whether it acts as a principal or as an agent are not relevant in order to determine whether an entity is a PPAT.

 - REMIT places different obligations on PPATs and market participants.
 Therefore, it is necessary to establish whether that person is acting as a PPAT or as a market participant, in the particular case.
 Whereas a market participant enters into transactions involving a wholesale energy product, a PPAT arranges the transaction on the wholesale energy product.
 Nevertheless, the same entity may well qualify as a PPAT in one transaction and a market participant in another transaction.
 Also, there are situations where a person is both a market participant and a PPAT in the same transaction.